Zamboanga siege: September 16–28

 Government forces gained control over Sumatra Island, which is part of Barangay Talon-Talon and was a strategic landing point used by MNLF fighters.
 They have also seized 5 water vessels, one motor launch and four jungkungs (motorboat).
 The motor launch has a capacity of more than 100 people, while each jungkung can carry 30 people.
 Ammunition, food, MNLF uniforms and vital documents were also recovered from the island.

 The Reverend Absalom Cerveza, MNLF spokesman, said that Habier Malik texted him that he will not surrender.
 Cerveza aked that Malik and his closest followers are the "hardcore" fighters of the MNLF and are willing to put their life on the line.
 Cerveza described that the situation in Zamboanga "might be the darkest episode in the history of the MNLF,” Malik also asked prayers for the MNLF.
 According to the spokesman, Nur Misuari asked Malik to stand down, however Cerveza said he was not able to communicate with Malik or any other commanders in the battlefield.
 It is also reported that some arrested MNLF fighters admitted that they were promised ₱10,000 to join a rally in Zamboanga city.
 20 MNLF fighters, including Malik remained in Zamboanga city, according to the military.

+President Aquino III discussed the incident to the affected residents of Zamboanga City.

 Malacañang said that the nearly three-week crisis in Zamboanga City was now over.
 Deputy presidential spokesperson Abigail Valte confirmed the statement of National Defense Secretary Voltaire Gazmin that the conflict in Zamboanga was over.
 "Certainly, the Defense Secretary made that announcement and we've always maintained in the days that we were dealing with the situation that it will be the officials on the ground who will be making the announcement based on their assessment.
 Our task from Day 1 is to ensure the safety of the hostages that were taken...as well as to get civilians out of harm's way and that has already been accomplished."
 Defense Secretary Voltaire Gazmin announced: "So far, the security crisis is over and now we go to post-conflict phase."